+In her hands, Cecilia Rodriguez held a bag.
 “In my dream, I grab a bag and in it, I place all my dreams and the pain of having left my children,” she said.
-She was 33 and a young mother in 1986 Honduras.
+In 1986, she was 33 and a young mother in Honduras.
 Her youngest child was only 7.
 Still, she had to leave.

 “Thanks to God, I have all my children living legally in the United States,” she said.

-CLTCEC is the largest provider of long-term care training in California.
+CCA is the largest provider of long-term care training in California.
 Its IHSS+ training program is a 10-week course that educates and empowers caregivers who provide services to seniors and persons with disabilities.
 In these classes, caregivers learn skills such as assisting in activities of daily living (bathing, dressing, etc), infection control, medication adherence, nutrition, communication, home safety, CPR, and personal care.

 “I felt bad (when classes stopped),” she said.

-Rodriguez said her field representative, Isabel Menjivar, talked her through using her phone to access Zoom meetings, persevering until both of them felt confident in her newfound skills.
+Rodriguez said her field representative, Isabel Menjivar, talked her through using her phone to access the Zoom meetings, persevering until both of them felt confident in her newfound skills.

 “Now I’m really good,” Rodriguez said.
 “I’m much more prepared.”